highcharts/node-export-server/README.md

 - `async initExport(options)`: Initializes the export process.
 Tasks such as configuring logging, checking cache and sources, and initializing the pool of resources happen during this stage.
 Function that is required to be called before trying to export charts or setting a server.
 The `options` is an object that contains all options.
   - `{Object} options`: All export options.

-- `setOptions(userOptions, args)`: Initializes and sets the general options for the server instace, keeping the principle of the options load priority.
-It accepts optional userOptions and args from the CLI.
-  - `{Object} userOptions`: User-provided options for customization.
-  - `{Array} args`: Command-line arguments for additional configuration (CLI usage).

 - `async singleExport(options)`: Starts a single export process based on the specified options.
 Runs the `startExport` underneath.
   - `{Object} options`: The options object containing configuration for a single export.